kasia-omm/art-sea/README.md

 <em>Note: I realised that website is not deployed and link is breaking each time I open the portal.
 This bug will need to be fixed once the website is deployed.</em>

-<em>Note: After brainstorming with mentor, I came to the conclustion that I shouldn't be using a full http link to the page where user should be directed to, but a relative link instead.
+<em>Note: After brainstorming with mentor, I came to the conclusion that I shouldn't be using a full http link to the page where user should be directed to, but a relative link instead.
 Correcting this issue resolved the problem with link breaking.</em>

 ### Bug 2

-I realised that I downloaded the largest images rather than small so I needed to replace exising images in the assets/images folder to smaller.
+I realised that I downloaded the largest images rather than small so I needed to replace existing images in the assets/images folder to smaller.

+<em>Note: this issue was also corrected by replacing jpeg images to webp images as the older format was slowing down the mobile performance.</em>

 ### Bug 3

-On main page when I clicked on Lets's party! button, it was opening page in a separate tab but with error 404: File not found as per image below.
+On main page when I clicked on Let's party! button, it was opening page in a separate tab but with error 404: File not found as per image below.
 I fixed it by correcting href link as services.html page name changed from Capital letter to small letter.

+### Bug 4

+After deployment, favicon was not showing in the web prowser.
+Fix applied was to move images to separate assets/favicon folder and change paths in relevant files.

+### Bug 5

+Common errors that appeared in validation were when h1 was uesd to style a pragaraph rather than main header.
+Fix applied was to change h1 to h2 paragraphs and style in css accordingly.

+### Bug 6

+Form was missing required attribute, and user was able to submit the from without filling out the form.
+Fixed by adding required attribute to the input type fields accordingly.

+### Bug 7

+When testing performance on DevTools and Lighthouse for mobile devices, performance was wroun 78 orange.
+The problem that was coming up slowing the performane was render blocking CSS and Java-Script.
+Since I did nto use JavaScript, and doing some research I cam to the conclusion that it was my css stylesheet that was taking to long to load.
+Since I applied a lot of styling for all 4 pages in one css file, it would be recommended to divide the css style sheet into separate files and link them accordingly to each page.
+This way, the load speed should be reduced and performace improved.

 # Deployment